Darknet – Open source editing

 Cuneiform – the birth of an interface standard?

-Posted by jerry on May 9th, 2004 — Posted in Journal, New media, Technology, Writing
+Posted by Jerry on May 9th, 2004 — Posted in Journal, New media, Technology, Writing

 There seems to have been something of a debate regarding a shift in assumptions about how cuneiform scripts were to be read, whether left-to-right or top-to-bottom in columns.
 Some argue that top-to-bottom makes more sense given certain assumptions about the way the stylus would have been held.